mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 a million apps.
 And I left Facebook fully intending to go be an engineering manager at Slack or Stripe or something.
-And instead kind of settling went, I had had this experience at Parse where , um, You know, it was, it was down all the time.
+And instead kind of settling went, I had had this experience at Parse where , um, you know, it was, it was down all the time.
 We were doing all of these exciting things that we now have names for, like, you know, microservices and stuff.
 We didn't have names for it.
 And we just knew that everything was breaking all the time and we had to do terrible rewrites, et cetera.
-And I had, like, I had come, I was coming to this horrified conclusion that we had built a system that was basically undebuggable.
-By some of the best engineers in the world, some of the best I've ever worked with all doing the quote unquote, the right things.
+And I had, like, I had come, I was coming to this horrified conclusion that we had built a system that was basically undebuggable by some of the best engineers in the world, some of the best I've ever worked with all doing the quote unquote, the right things.
 And yet it was down constantly.
 Like every day it was going down and, and, and not just, it wasn't just reliability, even if it was up, we just didn't understand it.
-You know, like a user would write in and be like, you know, complaining that parcels was down or complaining about the performance or something.
+You know, like a user would write in and be like, you know, complaining that Parse was down or complaining about the performance or something.
 And it would take us.
 You know, hours, if not days to track down, was it a real problem?
 Was it, you know, for the imagining things, did they not plug their network in?
 It's just about impossible to reason about, and we'd have triggered that by